openstack/nova/doc/source/reference/services.rst

 A manager will generally load a driver for some of its tasks.
 The driver is responsible for specific implementation details.
 Anything running shell commands on a host, or dealing with other non-python code should probably be happening in a driver.

-Drivers should minimize touching the database, although it is currently acceptable for implementation specific data.
-This may be reconsidered at some point.
+Drivers should not touch the database as the database management is done inside `nova-conductor`.

 It usually makes sense to define an Abstract Base Class for the specific driver (i.e. VolumeDriver), to define the methods that a different driver would need to implement.